President Trump's mean streak spares no one - living or dead

 In many ways, Trump's casual viciousness is now an inextricable part of his brand, the attribute that many supporters love and that his critics hate.

-An August 2016 Post-ABC News poll found that 57% of Americans said Trump "goes too far in criticizing other people and groups," while 42% said he "tells it like it is regardless of whether or not it's politically correct."
-That same poll found 79% saying Trump does not show enough respect for people he disagrees with, and 58% said this is a "major problem."
+An August 2016 Post-ABC News poll found that 57 per cent of Americans said Trump "goes too far in criticising other people and groups," while 42 per cent said he "tells it like it is regardless of whether or not it's politically correct."
+That same poll found 79 per cent saying Trump does not show enough respect for people he disagrees with, and 58 per cent said this is a "major problem."

 A more recent Pew Research survey this spring found similar concerns with Trump's language.
-Seventy-six percent said Trump's comments often or sometimes make them feel concerned, 70% said confused, 69% embarrassed and 67% exhausted.
+Seventy-six per cent said Trump's comments often or sometimes make them feel concerned, 70 per cent said confused, 69 per cent embarrassed and 67 per cent exhausted.

 But if Trump's mercilessness has emerged as core to his ethos, not everyone has responded in kind.
 Faced with the president's remarks this week, Debbie Dingell offered a different model.